Contextual Thompson Sampling via Generation of Missing Data: Experiment details

 The first three (Greedy, Epsilon-Greedy, and Softmax) are alternative ways to make decisions using an existing pre-trained sequence model $p_\theta$.
 The others (Linear Thompson Sampling, LinUCB) are contextual bandit methods that do not use $p_\theta$.

-\paragraph{Greedy} We use a trained sequence model $p_\theta$ as in TS-Gen. In the online step, at time $t$, instead of using $p_\theta$ to generate the entire potential outcomes table $\hat{\tau}$, fit a policy $\pi^*$, and then evaluate this policy at the current context $X_t$, we just evaluate $p_\theta$ on the current task (action) features $Z^{(a)}$, history $\mathcal H_t$, and current context $X_t$.
-In our setting, this gives the probability that the corresponding outcome (and also reward, as $R(y)=y$) $Y_t^{(a)}$ is 1.
-We choose the arm with the largest such probability.
+\paragraph{Greedy.} We use the samed trained sequence model $p_\theta$ as used by TS-Gen. In the online step, at time $t$, we feed the history $\HH_t$ (which includes the current context $X_t$) into the model $p_\theta$.
+We look at the predicted mean reward $\E \left[ R( Y_t ) \mid \HH_t, A_t = a \right]$ for each action $a$ according to $p_\theta$ and select the action with the largest predicted mean reward.

-\paragraph{Epsilon-Greedy} The version of epsilon-greedy that we present here differs from the classical version of epsilon-greedy \citep{sutton2018reinforcement}.
-In our version, we choose according to the greedy algorithm (as described above, using the trained sequence model to obtain predicted rewards) with probability $1-\epsilon$, and choose a uniformly random action with probability $\epsilon$.
-We use $\epsilon=0.1$ in the experiments.